 The World of Frida, an exhibition featuring contemporary fine art influenced by the great Mexican artist Frida Kahlo.
 This traveling exhibition comes with English/Spanish exhibition labels.
 (May 23 to August 16, 2020)

 Exhibition expenses range from hiring temporary preparators who are essential for de-installing a just concluded show and installing a new show, mounting and framing of fine art or other exhibition items, fine art shipping for loaned works of art, loan fees for traveling shows, shipping to bring in traveling exhibitions, design and printing of exhibition labels, creation of marketing materials, honoraria and travel fees for program presenters.

 Donations for General Operations provide the Museum with funding that it can use in a variety of ways, filling in shortfalls in expense areas that are most pressing at any given time.

 sun house care

-Grace and John Hudson’s redwood Craftsman bungalow — the Sun House — was built in 1911, and served as the original museum from the time it was purchased by the City of Ukiah in the late 1970s until the time the museum we now know was built and opened in 1986.
+Grace and John Hudson’s redwood Craftsman bungalow — the Sun House — was built in 1911, and served as the couple’s home — and Grace’s studio — until 1937.
+When the City of Ukiah purchased the house and grounds in the late 1970s, the Sun House became a historic home and living museum, and remains so today.
 A Ukiah icon, the Sun House has been designated a California Landmark (No. 926) and has also been placed on the National Register of Historic Places, symbolizing its importance as a state and national treasure.
 As a historic home, it is the largest and arguably the most significant item in the Grace Hudson Museum’s collections.
 Like all historic buildings, the Sun House needs ongoing maintenance and occasional repair.
 A donation designated to Sun House care, will help us preserve the structure as a vital tool in teaching visitors about the Hudsons and the times in which they lived.